In This Article

 - Algorand is a L1 blockchain that launched in 2019.
 ALGO is its native token used to pay gas fees.

-- Ledger Nano S Plus and ELLIPAL Titan Mini are the best hardware wallets for ALGO.
+- Ledger Flex and ELLIPAL Titan Mini are the best hardware wallets for ALGO.
 These are devices that store cryptocurrencies in isolation from the internet.
 They are popular for their strong security features.

 - Pera Algo wallet and Coinomi wallet are some of the best software wallets for ALGO.
 Software wallets are crypto-management applications that can be downloaded for free on your smartphones and laptops.